from the Experts at the Norman Parathyroid Center

 The third graph looks at the other issue our Canadian friends state is a reason they travel thousands of miles for parathyroid surgery in Tampa: Wait Times.

 In 2003, just a third of Canadians traveling to Tampa for parathyroid surgery stated that wait times in Canada were a main reason for electing to pay for surgery themselves, forgoing the “free” national healthcare system of Canada because they did not want to wait for surgery.
 At that time, our patients were stating that they were told it could take up to 6 months to be scheduled for surgery.
 By 2008 that number increased to 81%.
 And by 2013, 51 of the 52 patients we operated on from Canada stated that the wait for surgery was simply too long in their home country and this was a major factor for them deciding to travel.
 “Once I knew I had a parathyroid tumor in my neck that was making me miserable (and my husband too!), I wanted it out!
 I didn’t want to wait a year to feel better!”
 This is a direct quote from one of our patients in December 2013, but it sums up the feelings and frustrations by almost all Canadians who come to our center for surgery.
-For the past several months, the patients that we talk to tell us that they are told it could be up to a year before they could be scheduled for parathyroid surgery in Canada.
-And, they would be waiting for a year to be operated on by somebody with little or no expertise.
+By the fall of 2017, the patients that we talk to tell us that they are told it could 12 to 18 months before they could be scheduled for parathyroid surgery in Canada.
+And, they would be waiting for a year or more to be operated on by somebody with little or no expertise.
 Needless to say, our Canadian patients are very happy to be in warm, sunny Tampa–for a number of reasons!

 The story of Canadians traveling to Tampa for parathyroid surgery made it to the front page of the Calgary Herald newspaper on Sunday, April 6, 2014.
 The story discusses the problems several patients had in trying to get parathyroid surgery performed in Canada by 1) an expert and 2) in a timely fashion.
 The wait times can be up to 1 year or longer if the scans are negative–however we prefer negative scans!
 Read this very well written article here.